-- 1) turn off the Auxiliary Battery switch to avoid parasitic discharge (the trickle discharge caused by directly connected components like LP gas detectors or digital clock displays in the range hood or radio, etc.), and - 2) check the battery and recharge as necessary at least once a month during long storage periods.
+- 1. turn off the Auxiliary Battery switch to avoid parasitic discharge (the trickle discharge caused by directly connected components like LP gas detectors or digital clock displays, etc.), and - 2. check the battery and recharge as necessary at least once a month during long storage periods.
 Turn the Aux.
 Batt.
 Switch off to avoid electrical arcing when attaching or detaching charger clamps.

 NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.

 We recommend following regular battery inspection and maintenance, especially in cold weather.